Writing Beginner

 To write a book report, start by introducing the author and the name of the book and then briefly summarizing the story.
 Next, discuss the main themes and point out what you think the author is trying to suggest to the reader.

-Writing a Book Report.
 Book reports are informative reports that discuss a book from an objective stance.
 They are similar to book reviews but focus more on a summary of the work than an evaluation of it.
+Book reports commonly describe what happens in a work; their focus is primarily on giving an account of the major plot, characters, thesis, and/or main idea of the ...